sindresorhus/sindresorhus.github.com/source/content/apps/plain-text-editor.md

 This is unfortunately a macOS bug and out of my control.

+#### Why is there no way to print?

+The app is made using Apple's latest technologies (SwitUI) and they have not added print support there yet.

 #### How can I export, import, sync, or back up the settings?

 [See this guide.](https://github.com/sindresorhus/guides/blob/main/backup-app-settings.md)